'Game Of Thrones' Season 8, Episode 1: 'Nothing Lasts'

 This is followed – again, astonishingly quickly – by the sight of Jon Snow hauling his mopey yet no less exquisite butt onto Rhaegal the dragon's back, and taking the beast for a spin.
 Or getting taken for a spin, technically.

-Look: We knew it was gonna happen, but how many of us had "minute 34 of episode one" in the pool?
+Look: We knew it was gonna happen, but how many of us had "minute 34 of Episode 1" in the pool?
 It feels like the show's burning through the stuff it knows we're expecting so it can start doing the stuff we aren't.

 We get a three-minute "Whole New World" sequence as Daenerys and Jon swoop and sway through the air, alighting beside a picturesque waterfall to make out – while the dragons look on ... warily?
 Approvingly?
 Distrustfully?
 Hornily?
 It's tough to tell with dragons.